rajinder-yadav/react-redux-booklist/README.md

 ## Action

-An action creator **must** never mutate the state, fetch data or make an API call.
+An action creator **must** never mutate the state, cause no side-effect, fetch data or make an API call.
 It must be passed data, called a payload, that is used to update the Redux store _state_.

 An action creator should be prefixed with 'do', and accept an optional payload parameter.